-The map now references the preset and loads it when the engine is launched in game mode.
 Make sure that -RCWebControlEnable -RCWebInterfaceEnable are added to the UELoaderCommandLine registry variable of the Unreal launcher.

 Unreal Engine's Binding Address: By default, the Unreal Engine's web interface binds to the local network interface only, such that only 127.0.0.1 or localhost addresses work with the Preset Action.
 To start the web service on all available network interfaces add this section to the DefaultEngine.ini of your Unreal project:

-''' [HTTPServer.Listeners]
+[HTTPServer.Listeners]

 DefaultBindAddress

 =

 0.0.0.0

-For more information, see the https://docs.unrealengine.com/5.0/en-US/remote-control-quick-start-for-unreal-engine/. '''
+For more information, see the https://dev.epicgames.com/documentation/en-us/unreal-engine/remote-control-for-unreal-engine.